mdn/yari/testing/README.md

 `client/build/**`.

 We use [`jest-puppeteer`](https://github.com/smooth-code/jest-puppeteer) and its README is very relevant to help you write tests.
-And this links to the [document for `expect-puppeteer`](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/expect-puppeteer/README.md#api) which is your best friend writing headless tests.
+Here's the link to the [document for `expect-puppeteer`](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/expect-puppeteer/README.md#api) which is your best friend when writing headless tests.

 To get started, open `testing/tests/headless.test.js` and make changes there.
 If you need a new page to open, you need to add that to